Skip to content

 [57:34] Thanks very much.
 I’m going to turn it back now to Gokhan.

-[57:44] Thank you, Jeff, so much – great examples of what our customers are able to do with our technology.
+Gokhan: Thank you, Jeff, so much – great examples of what our customers are able to do with our technology.
 It’s always so exciting and inspiring, and thank you all for doing all these great things and really kind of imagining all the things that we are not able to imagine.

-[58:03] We are trying to make this solutioning and development process even easier and more effective for you all the time.
+[58:03] And, we are trying to make this solutioning and development process even easier and more effective for you all the time.
 So, if you remember last summer, we announced our Data Fabric Studio as a fully managed cloud offer that enables our customers to build complex data and analytics solutions using low code, no code, and AI-assisted experiences.

-[1:00:01] Today, I’m very excited and happy to announce a new offer – the Health Module for Data Fabric Studio – and I’d like to invite Daniel Franco to the stage to tell you more about it.
+And, today, I’m very excited and happy to announce a new offer – the Health Module for Data Fabric Studio – and I’d like to invite Daniel Franco to the stage to tell you more about it.
 Thank you.

 Data Fabric Studio with Health Model: Empowering Healthcare Through Simplified Data Solutions